 Cains pond near the intersection of South Street and Remington Street proved to be useful for harnessing Stoney Brooke for a saw mill and a grist mill.
-Bog or pond ore, which is usually 18-30% iron, was harvested from pond and a bloomery and iron works was setup near the pond as well.
+Bog or pond ore, which is usually 18-30% iron, was harvested from the pond and a bloomery and iron works were set up near the pond.
 The first iron works were set up in 1700, the second in 1721, the third in 1722 and all were in operation until about 1770.
 The town allowed Samuel Copley to set up a fulling-mill in 1710.
 A cotton-mill, which made cotton yarn, was set up in 1795 and is believed to be the first in Connecticut and possibly the third successful cotton-mill in the country.
 (It Happened In Our Town.
 1978.
 Page 18.
 Pease & Niles.)

 In 1801 the Franklin Paper Mill was built on Stoney Brooke near where the brook enters the Connecticut River.
 It was owned by Harvey Bissell and Henry Pease.
 The mill made a quality writing paper, a heavy cartridge paper for making shells, and a heavy greyish paper in demand for the shipping of tobacco.
 A fire destroyed the mill in 1866 and was rebuilt.
 It was destroyed by another fire in 1886 and was again rebuilt and operated until 1914 when a third fire ended its run.
 A second paper mill called Eagle Mill was built in 1816 on Stoney Brooke about a mile west of the earlier Franklin Mill.
 Eagle Mill was the first American mill to supply paper for the use of the United States Government.
 At different times the town also had its own newspaper, the Impartial Herald, a distillery-cider mill, a curative mineral spring called "The Pool," and a one-half mile race track.
 (The Biography of a Town.
 Robert Hayden Alcorn.
 1970.
 Page 113-123.)